medianetic/contao-medianetic-opengraph/README.md

 ### Installing

 - Copy 'medianetic-opengraph' folder to system/modules
-- Open the Contao Installtool to import the sql structure

 - Contao 4 only: Add the following line at the end of the bundles definition  at app/AppKernel.php

 ```php